Your Health Magazine

 Closing the Micronutrient Gap

 Eating enough calories isn’t the same as eating the right nutrients.
-According to Oregon State University, 94.3% of Americans fall short on Vitamin D, and over half don’t get enough magnesium.
+According to Oregon State University, 94.3% of Americans fall short of the recommended Vitamin D intake, and over half don’t get enough magnesium.
 Those gaps create real bottlenecks when your body is trying to recover from exercise or illness.

 Think of it this way: you can’t rebuild a wall if you’re missing half the bricks.
 If you’re not tracking your micronutrient intake, you’re likely leaving recovery on the table.
 A targeted approach to vitamins and minerals, rather than just hitting a calorie target, makes a measurable difference.